 As they say in South Florida: “BINGO!”
 Streaming services are incredible and it’s intoxicating to have all that music at your fingertips.
 But an album collection is a cultural statement.
 It’s part of your decor and your personality.
 Like an epic wall of bookshelves, your albums create their own vibe.

 Speaking of “vibe,” vinyl also provides a different kind of listening experience.
-With earbuds in place, you can click through playlists on the subway, riding your bike, during a workout, or on a long, socially-distanced walk.
+With earbuds in place, you can click through playlists on the subway, riding your bike, during a workout, or on a walk.
 Albums are different.
 Much different.

 When you choose an LP, there’s a tiny aspect of “meditation” involved.
 You slide the album out from its protective dust cover.
 You gently lay it on the turntable.
 You then — even more gently — place the needle at the precise point of your choosing.
 This isn’t a casual act of selecting “background music;” setting up an album to be played is the main event.